 Thermoplastic vs Thermosetting Plastic

 Thermoplastics and thermosetting plastics are two separate classes of polymers, which are differentiated based on their behavior in the presence of heat.
-The primary physical difference is that thermoplastics can be remelted back into a liquid, whereas thermoset plastics always remain in a permanent solid state.
-Thermoplastic materials have low melting points, whereas thermosetting plastic can yield products that withstand high temperatures without losing austerity.
+The material difference between the two is that thermoplastics can be remelted, while thermoset plastics remain in a permanent solid state once hardened.
+As a result of these physical qualities, thermoplastic materials have low melting points while thermoset plastic products can withstand high temperatures without losing austerity.

 Thermoplastics Curing Process

 Thermoplastics pellets soften when heated and become more fluid as more heat is administered.
 The curing process is 100% reversible as no chemical bonding takes place.
 This characteristic allows thermoplastics to be remolded and recycled without negatively affecting the material’s physical properties.
 There are a variety of thermoplastic resins that offer various performance benefits, but the majority of materials commonly offer high strength, shrink-resistance and easy flexibility.
 Depending on the resin, thermoplastics can serve low-stress applications such as plastic bags or high-stress mechanical parts.

 - Aesthetically superior finishesHard crystalline or rubbery surface options.

 - Hard crystalline or rubbery surface options

 Thermoset Curing Process (Thermosetting Plastic)